aragon/aragon-wiki/docs/jobs/openings/frontend.md

 ### How to apply

-- Write an email with the following attachments plus any information you consider important to *maria@aragon.one*, with the subject `Frontend Dev opening application`.
+- Write an email with the following attachments plus any information you consider important to *hiring@aragon.one*, with the subject `Frontend Dev opening application`.

 - Please send along your GitHub profile.
 Since we are open source only, we require applicants for developer positions to have a very active and healthy GitHub profile.